wwcline/list-of-frequent-transit-maps/README.md

 # Contributing

 Have a map to add?
-Use GitHub to open an issue or pull request, or tweet at me: [@wwcline](https://twitter.com/wwcline).
+Use GitHub to open an issue or pull request.

 # Credits